JY2014/EpilepsyPrediction/README.md

 <br>
 </br>
 ___
-## PLEASE READ THIS IF YOU ARE TRYING TO RUN THE CODE ##
+## Please read this if you are trying to run the code:

-Before attempting to run code, unzip the data files:
+Before attempting to run code, unzip the data files.

 [We could not upload the CSV files without zipping because they are too large. ]
 * NSCH_2007.zip